matthew-ia/cayo/README.md

 ### Plugins & Preprocessors
 You can extend Cayo with Vite plugins, Rollup plugins, and Svelte preprocessors, by configuring respective options in the Cayo config.

-By default, Cayo already internally uses a few plugins & preprocessors:
+By default, Cayo internally uses a few plugins & preprocessors:
 - Svelte Preprocessors
   - [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) – _one preprocessor to rule them all_.
 This enables support for things like Sass, PostCSS, Pug, etc., all with zero config, right in your Svelte files.
 - Rollup Plugins